swimos/swimos-docs/src/_tutorials/transit.md

 # Application Overview

 The Transit Tutorial walks you step-by-step through creating a small, but fully functional end-to-end, streaming data application for conveying real-time city transit information.
 We will retrieve live transit information via UmoIQ's <a href="https://retro.umoiq.com/" target="_blank">NextBus API</a> for 6 Southern California transporation agencies.

+At a high level, the flow looks like this:

+1. We load agencies from CSV file to create an Agency Web Agent
+2. This triggers a poller for acessing REST APIs for each Agency Agent
+3. The REST API response is then used to update the AgencyAgent
+4. The AgencyAgent update triggers messages to the Vehicle Agent

 Then we will process this information to maintain location, speed, and acceleration information for each of the agency's vehicles.
 The goal of this application is demonstrate how to connect to a REST API and create a streaming API for each entity/domain object (here, Agency and Vehicle).
 The Streaming APIs can be consumed by third-party applications, whether browser-based applications using SwimOS's real-time map UI or standalone applications using the typescript client APIs.

 # Stateful Entity Model